zer1t0/httpsweet/README.md

 ## Directory listing

 By default, directory listing is disabled, in case you want to enable it, you must provide the flag `--dir-list`.

+## Rules

+The server perform 2 basic actions: Download and Upload file.

+In order to determine the action required in each request, the server examines the following parts of the request:

+- Method
+  + POST | PUT :: Upload
+  + Rest of methods :: Download
+- Url path :: Indicates the path of the desired file
+- Url parameters :: Indicates the action parameters
+- Body, which could be:
+  - Raw data :: Indicates the content of the file
+  - Url encoded parameters :: Indicates the action parameters
+  - Json data :: Indicates the action parameters

+In all those fields which can specified the action parameters, the following values can be provided:
+- action: str :: Determines the action
+- path: str :: Indicates the path of the desired file
+- offset: int :: (Download) Indicates the starting point for reading a file
+- size: int :: (Download) Indicates the number of bytes read
+- append: flag :: (Upload) Indicates if the data should be appended to the desired file
+- encoding: str :: Indicates the desired encoder use in the actions, actually only base64 is supported (or not encoder)
+- data: str :: (Upload) The data to write into the desired file

+The more relevant parts are those in last positions of the list.
+That means, for instance if the Url path indicates the path `index.html` but there is a parameter `path` (in the Url or in the Body) which indicates `other_file.txt`, then `other_file.txt` will be selected as the desired path.